google/walt/hardware/README.md

  * TRRS connector or wire for audio measurements
  * Clipboard, like [this one](https://upload.wikimedia.org/wikipedia/commons/c/c0/Wood-clipboard.jpg) -
    it’s important to use one where you push to open it.
- * Foam to hold the whole thing (TODO: find the name for it)
+ * Foam to hold the whole thing

 ### Microcontroller code ###